Celebrate Menopause Awareness Month with $30 Off Paloma Membership

 Medically Reviewed by:

-You can measure your thyroid function with a thyroid blood test.
+You can measure your thyroid function with thyroid blood tests.
 Many labs only look only at thyroid-stimulating hormone (TSH) to assess thyroid health.
-Unfortunately, TSH alone offers only a narrow understanding of how your thyroid is working.
-It doesn't give a comprehensive picture of what's happening with your thyroid health or how to make specific improvements.
+Unfortunately, using TSH, a pituitary hormone, offers a limited understanding of how your thyroid is working.

 What does a full thyroid panel include?